Self-similar growth-fragmentations as scaling limits of Markov branching processes

 \section{A size-biased particle and a many-to-one formula}

 We now introduce a ``size-biased particle'' and relate it to a many-to-one formula.
 This will help us derive tightness estimates in \cref{sec:Hilbert,sec:Grothendieck}, and thus complement the finite-dimensional convergence results of the preceding section.
-Recall from \cref{assump:H1,assump:H2,assump:H3} that there exists $\Pa<\Pb$ such that, as $n\to\infty$, $\Cf_n(q)\to\Cf(q)<0$ for every $q\in\co{\Pa}{\Pb}$.
-Consequently, \emph{we may and will suppose for the remaining of this section that the freezing threshold~$\Ba$ is taken sufficiently large so that $\Cf_n(\Pa)\le0$ for every $n>\Ba$}.
+Recall from \cref{assump:H1,assump:H2,assump:H3} that we can find $\Pa\in\oo{0}{\Pb}$ such that, as $n\to\infty$, $\Cf_n(q)\to\Cf(q)<0$ for every $q\in\co{\Pa}{\Pb}$.
+Consequently, \emph{we may and will suppose for the remainder of this section that the freezing threshold~$\Ba$ is taken sufficiently large so that $\Cf_n(\Pa)\le0$ for every $n>\Ba$}.
 (Note that $\Cf_n(\Pa)=0$ for $n\le\Ba$, by our convention $\Tk_{n,n}\defeq1$.) \begin{lem}{lem:Abel} For every $n\in\NN$,